Cyclone Fakir: Aftermath

 At least 360 firefighters conducted at least 253 operations on 24 April, including 5 rescues.
 Around triple the amount of plant waste was collected during a one-month period after the storm.
 At least 559 cases for emergency aid had been approved, totaling €226,930 (US$267,131).
 At least four months following Fakir, most of the fishermen in Sainte-Rose were unable to return to sea due to a lack of funds to repair their damaged vessels.

-After Fakir, MP David Lorion requested that the Réunion Prefecture Government and the Minister of the Overseas establish a disaster relief fund to repair damage sustained during from tropical cyclones throughout the 2017–18 season.
+After Fakir, MP David Lorion requested that the Réunion Prefecture Government and the Minister of the Overseas establish a disaster relief fund to repair damage sustained from tropical cyclones throughout the 2017–18 season.
 Similarly, the mayor of Sainte-Suzanne requested an emergency meeting be called for the Association of Mayors of Reunion Island to find solutions for problems caused by the numerous tropical cyclones during the year.
 A disaster declaration was issued for 15 municipalities as a result of agricultural losses during Fakir, including Les Avirons, Bras-Panon, L'Entre-Deux, L'Étang-Salé, Petite-Île, Saint André, Saint-Benoît, Saint-Joseph, Saint-Leu, Saint-Louis, Saint-Pierre, Saint Philippe, Sainte-Marie, Sainte-Rose, and Sainte-Suzanne.
 Many farms were destroyed, with some requiring up to a year for repairs.
 Crop shortages occurred following the storm, with some farms struggling to recover.
 Work began to cleanup the Anse des Cascades in July.
 Over 2 hectare, including at least 100 trees, had to be pruned.
 Power lines and trees covered the access road to the tourist attraction.
 No repair work had commenced a month post-storm.
 Damage in the area was estimated at €160,000 (US$188,300), with €70,000 (US$82,400) occurring at the tourist attraction.
 A large, 15 metric ton banyan was 75 percent straightened months after Fakir.
 After five successive cyclones affected the island, the Communist Party of Réunion held meetings to discuss reforming construction standards and reassess areas under risk.